maboiteaspam/StreamObjectTransform/README.md

 port of https://github.com/rvagg/through2 object stream to PHP.

-It does not aim to be as powerful as the node stream interface, it s more about the programming pattern that i found really powerful.
+It does not aim to be as powerful as the node stream interface, it s more about the programming pattern that i found really cool.

+See yourself!

 ### Usage

-require dependencies and start

-to pipe object streams

-to generate and transform data.
+require dependencies, then start to connect pipe to transforms and stream objects.

 ```php